oasisprotocol/cli/docs/network.md

 Invoke `network add <name> <chain-context> <rpc-endpoint>` to add a new endpoint with a specific chain domain separation context and a gRPC address.
+This command is useful, if you want to connect to your own instance of the Oasis node instead of relying on the public gRPC endpoints.

 For TCP/IP endpoints, run: